 - Broadband availability and quality: full report

-The Australian Government also examined the public policy processes that led to the nbn project commencing.
+The Australian Government also examined the public policy processes that led to the NBN Co project commencing.

-The Australian Government responded on 19 June 2015.
+The Australian Government tabled its response on 19 February 2019:

 No double up—the adequately served policy

 Some parts of Australia already have fibre networks with high-speed broadband services.
 The Minister granted some of these networks 'adequately served' status.

 The Australian Government has decided that NBN Co should not build another fibre network over the top of any existing adequately served networks in residential areas.
 The only exception will be if it's too expensive or too hard to go around or past an existing network rather than just build over it.